aaj/form-wizardry/README.md

 # form-wizardry

-So, this was my little esperiment with Django Form Wizard.
+So, this was my little experiment with Django Form Wizard.
 I'll try to go over the basics of what I did.

 # Models